'Oh my God, is that Bernie Sanders?' Democrats swarm San Francisco

 Biden leads in early polling in the state, but opted not to attend the convention, a move experts said could make him seem above the fray, but could also be risky if Californians come to see him as taking the state for granted.

-As perhaps a sign of the campaign to come, however, the Biden handout led with a swipe at Sanders, a self-described democratic socialist who polls second behind Biden among Democrats.
+In perhaps a sign of the campaign to come, however, the Biden handout led with a swipe at Sanders, a self-described democratic socialist who polls second behind Biden among Democrats.

 A moderate, Biden appeared to be staking a position to the right of Sanders.

-“I love Bernie, but I’m not Bernie Sanders,” Biden says, adding that unlike Sanders he does not blame billionaires for the country’s problems.
+“I love Bernie, but I’m not Bernie Sanders,” Biden says in the handout, adding that unlike Sanders he does not blame billionaires for the country’s problems.
 “The folks at the top aren’t bad guys,” the statement said.

+It was a message that might have been out of place at a convention where Sanders and Warren were greeted like rock stars.
+Other attendees emphasized their left-leaning positions, with Harris taking on Trump and demanding the House of Representatives begin impeachment proceedings against him.

+“We need to begin impeachment proceedings and we need a new commander in chief,” she cried.

 The convention opened with a moment of silence for the 12 victims of a gunman in Virginia Beach on Friday, the latest mass shooting in the nation.